 Christian Dior’s Miss Dior perfume, the scent of seduction

 Christian Dior (1905–1957) was a French fashion designer, best known as the founder of one of the world’s top fashion houses, also called Christian Dior.
 In 1947 the first Miss Dior perfume was launched, named after Christian Dior’s sister.
 Since that time, the house of Dior continues to expand its line of Miss Dior fragrances, one of its most famous being Miss Dior Le Parfum (launched in 2012).
 The fragrance is described as seductive, with hints of rose and jasmine…

-Come and buy French fragrances at Galeries Lafayette Paris Haussmann’s perfume store
+Shop iconic fragrances at Galeries Lafayette Paris Haussmann

-Our team will heartily help you choose the perfume that suits you best, whereas you wish to perfume for work, romantic close encounters, parties or family events.
+Our team will be happy to help you choose the fragrance that suits you perfectly, whether you want to wear perfume for work, romantic dates, parties or family gatherings.

 We also help you find exceptional fragrances such as Serge Lutens & Narciso Rodriguez, Bulgari, Acqua Di Parma or Annick Goutal.

 40, Boulevard Haussmann